ncatlab/nlab-content/pages/4061.md

 * A. Cannas da Silva, A. Weinstein, _Geometric models for noncommutative algebras_, 1999, [pdf](http://math.berkeley.edu/%7Ealanw/Models.pdf)

-## Lorentzian Geometry and General Relativity
+## Lorentzian geometry and general relativity

 Global aspects of the geometry of spacetimes:

-* John K. Beem; Paul E. Ehrlich, ; Kevin L. Easley, _Global Lorentzian geometry_ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0846.53001&format=complete))
+* John K. Beem, Paul E. Ehrlich, Kevin L. Easley, _Global Lorentzian geometry_ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0846.53001&format=complete)) (global aspects)

+* A Besse, _Einstein manifolds_, 2 vols. (differential geometry of solutions to Einstein equations, constant negative curvature, classification results, encyclopaedic)

 After the introduction emphasis on asymtotics of spacetimes far from gravitation objects:

-* John Steward: _Advanced general relativity_ ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0752.53048&format=complete))
+* John Steward, _Advanced general relativity_ ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0752.53048&format=complete))

 Despite its title the next monograph does not just present the Kerr spacetime, it illustrates many core features of GR with the Kerr spacetime as the prominent example:

-* Barrett: O'Neill: _The geometry of Kerr black holes._ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0828.53078&format=complete))
+* Barrett O'Neill, _The geometry of Kerr black holes._ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0828.53078&format=complete))

 Here is an introduction to spinors in GR:

-* Peter O'Donnell: _Introduction to 2-spinors in general relativity._  ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1021.83001&format=complete))
+* Peter O'Donnell, _Introduction to 2-spinors in general relativity._  ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1021.83001&format=complete))

-while the classic reference for this is of course:
+while the classic reference for this is:

-* Roger Penrose and Wolfgang Rindler: _Spinors and Spacetimes_ (two volumes, [ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0538.53024&format=complete) of the first edition of the first volume)

-An account of analytical solutions of black hole spacetimes:
+* Roger Penrose, Wolfgang Rindler, _Spinors and spacetimes_ (2 vols, [vol 1, ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0538.53024&format=complete))

-* S. Chandrasekhar: _The mathematical theory of black holes. _ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0912.53053&format=complete))
+* S. Chandrasekhar, _The mathematical theory of black holes_ ([ZMATH entry](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0912.53053&format=complete)) (classics with analytic solutions of black hole spacetimes)

-Less focussed on proving mathematical results and more on computations:

-* Eric Poisson: _A relativist's toolkit.
-The mathematics of black-hole mechanics._ ([http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete))
+* Eric Poisson, _A relativist's toolkit.
+The mathematics of black-hole mechanics._ ([http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete)) (computationally oriented)

+For supergravity see the appropriate chapters in the above listed collection by Deligne et al. and the above book by Ward and Wells; and mainstream theoretical physics gravity textbooks by Misner and Thorpe; Schutz; Landau-Lifschitz vol. 2; Wald etc.

 ## Integrable systems and solitons